pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

       upstreamIDPs: []
     ```

-Follow all instructions from ch.
-1-6.
-Once your cluster is provisioned, and Pachyderm installed, however,
-replace the instructions in ch.
-7 (Have 'pachctl' And Your Cluster Communicate) of your cloud deployment instructions by the following.

 ### To connect your `pachctl` client to your cluster
 The grpc address provided when pointing your `pachctl` CLI at your cluster changes now that Envoy allows a single entry point.
 Run the following commands: